 Please take note of the below policies.
 If you are not in compliance with the below, we will still certify your enrollment with the VA, but no Advanced Credit will be posted to your account:

-We will certify all students who have at least one acceptable VA document on file, whether you have met the requirements for the Advanced Credit program or not.
-If you choose not to participate in the Advanced Credit program, you will still need to complete Financial Check-In on time and make arrangements for the balance due.
+We will certify all students who have at least one acceptable VA document on file, whether you have met the requirements for Advanced Credit or not.
+If you choose to opt out of this step and not receive Advanced Credit, you will still need to complete Financial Check-In on time and make arrangements for the balance due.
 We will apply your GI Bill® credit to your account once payment has been received from the VA.

 Once you have enrolled in courses and all required documentation is on file, the Office of Military Affairs will submit the enrollment certification (VA Form 22-1999) to the U.S. Department of Veterans Affairs within 3-5* business days.
-If you meet the requirements for the Advanced Credit program, we will also post a projected credit on your student account to match the amount to be covered by the U.S. Department of Veterans Affairs at that time.
-An e-mail confirmation will be sent to your Liberty University email address when your enrollment is certified and this credit is posted (if applicable).
+If you meet the requirements for Advanced Credit, we will also post a projected credit on your student account to match the amount to be covered by the U.S. Department of Veterans Affairs at that time.

 *Processing time-frame may increase during peak enrollment periods.